-If, in Central Nine Career Center principal's opinion, the alleged infraction warrants a longer period of removal from school, s/he shall refer the case to the director and to the home/sending school principal for consideration for expulsion.
-The home/sending school principal will also forward this information to the home/sending school superintendent who shall review the case and may appoint a designee to conduct the expulsion meeting.
+If, in Central Nine Career Center Dean of Students' opinion, the alleged infraction warrants a longer period of removal from school, s/he shall refer the case to the director and to the home/sending partner school principal for consideration for expulsion.
+The home/sending partner school principal will also forward this information to the home/sending partner school superintendent who shall review the case and may appoint a designee to conduct the expulsion meeting.
 This person may be an attorney or an administrator who has not been involved in the particular expulsion case or circumstances leading to it.
-The home/sending school will be responsible for conducting and making contact for the expulsion meeting, etc.
+The home/sending partner school will be responsible for conducting and making contact for the expulsion meeting, etc.